shagu/pfSimpleDamage/README.md

 # pfSimpleDamage

-Addon and pfUI-module that was an experiment for locale-independent damage parsing.
+An incomplete Addon and pfUI-module that was nothing more than an experiment and prototype for locale-independent damage parsing.
 Don't expect to see anything fancy here.

 ![tooltip](https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/pfSimpleDamage/tooltip.png)